-The License Board shall appoint a committee to serve in an advisory capacity.
-Such committee shall consist of three (3) operators in good standing, representing privately-operated children's centers, school age centers, and faith-based children's centers and two (2) other persons qualified by education and experience in the field of early childhood education.
+Ch 61 S.19.The License Board shall appoint a committee to serve in an advisory capacity.
+Such6/4/03committee shall consist of three (3) operators in good standing, representing privately-operated children's centers, school age centers, and faith-based children's centers and two (2) other persons qualified by education and experience in the field of early childhood education.
 The License Board shall consult with the committee before changing rules and regulations and in matters dealing with policy.